Gonzales Healthcare Center in Gonzales, LA

 Pros

-• pro The rehab staff is excellent.
+• pro The rehab staff is excellent, and residents progress well under their care.

 Cons

-• pro The facility is dirty and rundown, with much of the equipment not working.
+• pro The facility is dirty and run down, with much of the equipment not working.

 Review